oll-korreckt/grammar/src/markdown/info/elements/partOfSpeech/participle.md

 # Participles
 <!-- +elementInfo -->
 <!-- !participle -->
 Participles are derived from verbs.
-In English, there exists two types of participles: present and past.
+In English, there exist two types of participles: present and past.
 While often thought of in the context of a certain verb tenses that use participles (such as *progressive* and *perfect* verb tenses), participles can be used separately from verbs in order to function as adjectives and to form [participle phrase](/element/participle-phrase) which likewise function as adjectives.

 ### Present
 Present participles are created by adding a *-ing* to the end of a verb (or, in the case of certain verbs, replacing part of the verb's ending with *-ing*).

 ### Past
-While often derived verbs via a *-ed* or *-d* ending, it is worth noting that there are certain irregular verbs that do not follow this pattern.
+The past participle is often derived from verbs via the addition of a *-ed* or *-d* ending.
+It is also worth noting that there are certain irregular verbs that do not follow this pattern such as *get* becoming *gotten* or *sink* becoming *sunk*.
 <!-- !participle -->

 ## Properties